huggingface/chat-ui/README.md

 ### 403：You don't have access to this conversation

 Most likely you are running chat-ui over HTTP.
 The recommended option is to setup something like NGINX to handle HTTPS and proxy the requests to chat-ui.
-If you really need to run over HTTP you can add `ALLOW_INSECURE_COOKIES=true` to your `.env.local`.
+If you really need to run over HTTP you can add `COOKIE_SECURE=false` and `COOKIE_SAMESITE=lax` to your `.env.local`.

 Make sure to set your `PUBLIC_ORIGIN` in your `.env.local` to the correct URL as well.